8 Powerful Benefits of Cross-Training Every Runner Should Know

 People on rowing machines at the gym.

-#4: Cross-Training Can Help Decrease The Risk Of Overtraining
+#4: Can Help Decrease The Risk Of Overtraining

 In that grey area of too much, we can get dangerously close to a potential running-related injury such as runner’s knee, IT band syndrome, or shin splints.

-Adding in some cross-training will give your body and mind a break from running and help prevent you from reaching a state of overtraining
+Adding some cross-training will give your body and mind a break from running and help prevent overtraining or burnout.

 People under water jogging.

-#5: Cross-Training Can Be A Great Tool For Injured Runners
+#5: Can Be A Great Tool For Injured Runners

 If running is currently out of the question due to an injury, cross-training can be an effective way to maintain aerobic fitness and strength without the impacts of running.

-#6: Cross-Training Can Be A Great Off-Season Alternative To Running
+#6: Can Be A Great Off-Season Alternative To Running

-When your racing season has ended, and it’s time for the off-season, cross-training can be a great way to maintain your fitness without the impact stressors of running.
+When your racing season has ended, and it’s time for the off-season, cross-training can be a great way to maintain your fitness.

-Instead of running 6 days a week as you may during your high training or competitive season, you could split it up into a few days of cycling and a few days of running to maintain your performance level adequately, but give your body a rest from the impact.
+Instead of running six days a week as you may during your high training or competitive season, you could split it up into a few days of cycling and running to maintain your performance level adequately, but give your body some rest days from the impact.

 A person doing a deadlift at a gym.

-#7: Cross-Training Gives Your Body A More Well-Rounded Workout
+#7: Gives Your Body A More Well-Rounded Workout

 If we just ran all the time, our bodies would miss out on the vital benefits of other types of exercise, especially strength training.

-Therefore, adding two days of total-body strength training into your running training plan is essential to keep you strong, healthy, and, again, at a lower risk for running-related injuries.
+Therefore, adding two days of total-body strength training to your running training plan is essential to keep you strong, healthy, and at lower risk of running-related injuries.

 After a challenging speed workout or long run, our muscles need to relax and recover.
-Doing a cross-training activity that can help this cause could be very beneficial to get you ready for your next tough run.
+Doing a cross-training activity that supports this cause could be very beneficial in getting you ready for your next high-intensity run.

 But remember, you have to be comfortable with the cross-training activity for it to actually be “recovery.”
 If you have never swum before, swimming may not feel like a recovery at first as you struggle through just one lap across the pool.

-Always choose activities that are enjoyable and comfortable for you and that will have a positive impact on your fitness and health.
+Always choose activities that are enjoyable and comfortable for you, and that will positively impact your fitness and health.

 A person swimming backstroke at cross-training active recovery.

-How To Schedule Cross-Training Into Your Training Plan
+How To Include Cross-Training In Your Training Schedule?

 Here are some general guidelines to go by: